Wes-Isaac/wes-Isaac/README.md

-# Hi there 👋, my name is Isaac
+# Hi there 👋, my name is Isaac.
 ### On my way to become a Full-stack developer 🏃‍♂️

-> Isaac here.
-I am a student at Microverse.
+> I am a student at Microverse.
 I am passionate about learning new things and developing projects.

 <img src="./helloworld2.gif"/>